AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 This (optional) part is the most interesting in my opinion.
 I usually have zero logic inside my actions and as little as possible in my reducers.
 Actions are nothing but messages with an intent and reducers only handle the state change in a predictable way.
 They should be as clean as possible, returning the same output every time they receive the same input.

 Another thing to keep in mind is that redux is synchronous.
-If you want asynchronous interactions (like api requests), the middleware is the right place to implement this.
-A few common examples for middleware are the following:
+If you want asynchronous interactions (like API requests), the middleware is the right place to implement this.
+A few common examples of middleware are the following:

 #### Filter
 Filter middleware looks at incoming actions and makes decisions based on its own logic.
-You might, for example, want to throttle user actions that result in an api request or ui change.
-In that case you can do so here, only letting an action through every n seconds.
+You might, for example, want to throttle user actions that result in an API request or UI change.
+In that case, you can do so here, only letting an action through every n seconds.

 #### Async API requests
-Api request are another use case.
+API requests are another use case.
 Let's say the user loads a list of articles.
-The article action signals its intent to load data from an api as well as callbacks to execute on success and error of the request.
-The middleware can now pass this action through so that the message is following the correct flow and then dispatches a neutral api action.
+The article action signals its intent to load data from an API as well as callbacks to execute on the success and error of the request.
+The middleware can now pass this action through so that the message is following the correct flow and then dispatches a neutral API action.

-The api action does not need to know about the source of the request (our articles page) and only cares for the requested data and URL.
-This way you only need to write and test the api logic once and its fully reusable.
-Once the api request is resolved, the response is passed on to the success action (store articles)  or error action (log error message).
+The API action does not need to know about the source of the request (our articles page) and only cares for the requested data and URL.
+This way you only need to write and test the API logic once and it is fully reusable.
+Once the API request is resolved, the response is passed on to the success action (store articles)  or error action (log error message).

-This might sound verbose and like a lot of actions are dispatched for a simple request of data from an api but it allows us to look at the state of our app and the flow of messages and see exactly what happened.
+This might sound verbose and like a lot of actions are dispatched for a simple request of data from an API but it allows us to look at the state of our app and the flow of messages and see exactly what happened.

 ```
 [ROUTER] Navigate